akash-devops1/my1/README.md

 # my1
--this is for my first project
+- this is for my first project
--in this project i am written a code in html programming language -then i will put that code on my github
+- In this project first i written a code in html language
+- then i will put that code on my github
--after that i create a aws server called httpd
+- then i create a aws server called httpd
+- then i start the services of the created server
--then i install the git tool
+- after that i install the git tool in my aws server
--then i push the repository from github to aws server with the help of git
+- after that i push the repository from the git to server
-- this is the project